novaugust/code-wyoming-wiki/Day-39.md

 ##### Templating: Layouts & Partials.

+Ghost doesn't use vanilla handlebars though, because handlebars was originally developed to be used as a client-side script.
+Ghost uses a server version that adds in some nice features like layouts and partials called [Express Hbs](https://github.com/barc/express-hbs#syntax)

 There is a special tag, `{{{body}}}`, that means "this is where code from pages that extend me should go".

 ###### Using Layouts